-Recreation and Parks Department (RPD) has decided to combine the 2008 Bond project Restroom Renovation with the 2012 Bond project on water conservation to make the process more efficient and less costly.
+Recreation and Parks Department (RPD) combined the 2008 Bond project Restroom Renovation with the 2012 Bond project on water conservation to make the process more efficient and less costly.

 Scope of Work

-For the Water Conservation portion of the project RPD will replace irrigation system and quick coupler line with water-efficient components and improved layout; install booster pump to address poor water pressure; and replace areas of high-water using lawn with low-water using grasses (also known as "no mow" grass), understory plantings and trees where appropriate.
+For the Water Conservation portion of the project, RPD replaced irrigation system and quick coupler line with water-efficient components and improved layout; installed booster pump to address poor water pressure; and as appropriate, replaced areas of high water-use lawn with low water-use trees, understory plantings, and grasses (also known as "no mow" grass).

-A new Americans with Disabilities Act (ADA) accessible restroom will be constructed.
+A new Americans with Disabilities Act (ADA) accessible restroom was constructed.

 The construction contract award for this project was approved by Recreation and Parks Commission on February 3, 2016 (PDF).
 This construction contract award obtained and complies with all city, state, and federal regulatory approvals, including any that are specific to this project's funding sources.